cerner/terra-toolkit/docs/TerraToolkitUpgradeGuide-v3.0.0.md

 # Terra Toolkit Upgrade Guide v3.0.0
 This document will provide information on upgrading from Terra Toolkit 2.x to 3.0.0.

-If you use terra-dev-site please refer to it's upgrade guide as it abstracts away fom additional config that is required here.
+If you use terra-dev-site please refer to it's upgrade guide as it abstracts away from additional config that is required here.

 ## Webpack 4
 Terra toolkit and it's dependencies have been upgraded to consume webpack 4.
-Terra toolkit is now intended to provide Webpack to the librarys that consume it.
+Terra toolkit is now intended to provide Webpack to the libraries that consume it.
 Users of Terra toolkit should not add a direct dependency to webpack in their package JSON after updating.
 We have made this change to provide a single point of upgrading webpack.

 Terra toolkit now provides a default webpack config.
 This configs will need to be referenced by the app level webpack config to add in an entry (unless consuming terra-dev-site).
-We recommed using [webpack-merge](https://github.com/survivejs/webpack-merge) to combine configs.
+We recommend using [webpack-merge](https://github.com/survivejs/webpack-merge) to combine configs.
 The default webpack config is now a function that will flex between production and development modes by passing in the -p flag when compiling with webpack.
 For more about webpack config as a function go [here](https://webpack.js.org/configuration/configuration-types/).
 If you are consuming this webpack config to create another webpack config, don't forget that you need to execute the function first.